AusDTO/gov-au-beta/README.md

 * With the target file: `psql -h TARGET_RDS_HOST -U TARGET_RDS_USERNAME -W -d TARGET_RDS_NAME < db.sql`
   * YOu will need to provide the TARGET_RDS_PASSWORD

+## Blue / Green deploys

+Deployments occur to two applications that run off the same RDS instance - blue and green.
+They are deployed one at a time so that there is always at least one application that is routable, in order to minimize downtime for the end-user.

+There is an issue when binding multiple apps to the one RDS instance, whereby the second app to be bound has permissions issues and cannot access the data necessary to successfully start.
+As such, the secondary app must be started without a bound service, and must instead reference the absolute URL of the database manually using the `DATABASE_URL` environment variable.
+This environment variable can be obtained from the environment variable list of the application already bound to the service (there must be one).

+Given this, the manifest.yml file does not need to declare a service for the application (as this would cause both applications to bind to the service during a push, which breaks for one).
+This must be done manually when creating a new environment for the first time, and will not happen automatically as part of any push command.

 ## Development Process